DevExpress/devextreme-demos/JSDemos/Demos/NumberBox/Formatting/description.md

 See the [type](/Documentation/ApiReference/Common/Object_Structures/format/#type) property description for a list of accepted values.

 - Custom format string
-Use a LDML pattern to specify a custom format.
+Use an LDML pattern to specify a custom format.
 Refer to the following article for more information: [Custom Format String](/Documentation/Guide/Common/Value_Formatting/#Format_UI_Component_Values/Custom_Format_String).

 - Function
 A function should apply a custom format to a value and return the formatted value as a string.
 Functions are useful for advanced formatting.